 According to Louise Burke at the Australian Institute of Sport, 20g of protein is the optimal amount for meals and snacks.
-This is equivalent to a small chicken breast, a small tin of tuna or 90g of tofu.
-Scientific research also shows that those with greater muscle mass can benefit from amounts as high as 40g per meal.
+Research also shows greater muscle mass can benefit from amounts as high as 40g per meal.

-Healthy non-exercising individuals require a minimum of 0.8g of protein per kg of body weight and athletes and individuals with high activity levels require between 1.2-2g of protein per kg body weight.
+For example, individuals who fall in the sedentary group require a minimum of 0.8g of protein per kg of body weight whereas individuals who fall in the moderate-intensity endurance group with high activity levels require between 1.2-2g of protein per kg body weight.

 Group Protein intake (g/kg/day)